vdolek/angular-runtime-config/README.md

     }
     ```

-1. Import `AngularConfigModule` in your `AppModule`.
+1. Import `AngularRuntimeConfigModule` in your `AppModule`.
 You have to specify configuration class from previous step
    as a parameter for `forRoot()` method.

     ```typescript
-    import { AngularConfigModule } from 'angular-config';
+    import { AngularRuntimeConfigModule } from 'angular-runtime-config';

     @NgModule({
       declarations: [